gbmhunter/blog/content/electronics/components/capacitors/index.md

 #### Insulation Resistance

-The [insulation resistance](/electronics/components/capacitors#leakage-currents) limits for military MLCC's are:
+The [insulation resistance](/electronics/components/capacitors#leakage-currents) limits for military MLCCs are:

 IR > `\( 10^{11}\Omega \)` or `\( 10^3 M\Omega \cdot uF \)`, whichever is less, at `\( +25^{\circ}C \)`